moby/moby/docs/sources/reference/commandline/cli.md

 To set the DNS search domain for all Docker containers, use `docker -d --dns-search example.com`.

+### Daemon labels

+To help you identify and describe a Docker daemon, you can add labels to it with the `--label` flag.
+For example, `docker -d --label region=us-west --label storage=ssd` would get output via `docker info` as follows:

+     $ docker info
+     ...
+     Name: ubuntu-saucy-64
+     ID: ODAI:IC6Q:MSBL:TPB5:HIEE:6IKC:VCAM:QRNH:PRGX:ERZT:OK46:PMFX
+     Labels:
+       region=us-west
+       storage=ssd
+     ...

+In addition, you can use the special label `name` to give a Docker daemon a unique name.
+For example, `docker -d --label name=my_docker --label storage=ssd` would get output via `docker info` as follows:

+     $ docker info
+     ...
+     Name: my_docker
+     ID: ODAI:IC6Q:MSBL:TPB5:HIEE:6IKC:VCAM:QRNH:PRGX:ERZT:OK46:PMFX
+     Labels:
+       storage=ssd
+     ...

 ### Insecure registries

 Docker considers a private registry either secure or insecure.